 Diarrhea due to the introduction of new foods

 If it is not a cold or a stomach bug – have you introduced any new foods to your baby lately?
 In such a case, start with reversing that!
 Think back and see if you can pinpoint any foods you introduced before diarrhea started and take them away.
 Wait a few days and see if there is any improvement.

-You should be aware that foods with lots of fibers and foods that are known to soften stools in babies can result in diarrhea for some babies.
+You should be aware that foods with lots of fiber and foods that are known to soften stools in babies can result in diarrhea for some babies.
 So go easy with whole-grain products for your son!

-Also, if you have recently introduced or increased the share of cow’s milk products in your son’s diet, milk allergy or lactose intolerance could certainly also lead to diarrhea.
+Also, if you have recently introduced or increased the share of cow’s milk products in your son’s diet, milk allergy or lactose intolerance could certainly lead to diarrhea.

 If none of this is relevant to your baby’s situation, go see your doctor again and try something else so y’all can narrow it down to the right thing that works for your child.